-Customer Categorisation Credit Rating Customer Profile Comparable External Rating LAUCHIAI MAUIIS Customers to be Insolvent F 1 Customers to be Insolvent: Customers that are not insolvent, but are having business difficulties with insufficient progress on their business improvement plans.
-There is a high probability that the customer will become insolvent (includes customers that are under the continuing support of a financial institution and/or other entities).
-0 Unrecoverable Customers G 1 Unrecoverable Customers: Customers that are not at present legally or formally bankrupt, but are having serious business difficulties, and it is deemed that there is no prospect for recovery.
-The customer is essentially bankrupt.
-Default (CCC or lower) Non-Investment grade Insolvent Customers Н 1 Insolvent Customers: Customers that are legally and formally bankrupt.
+Customer Categorisation Credit Customer Profile Status Comparable External Rating Customers to be Insolvent F 1 Customers to be Insolvent: Customers that are not insolvent, but are having business difficulties with insufficient progress on their business improvement plans.
+There is a high probability that the customer will become insolvent (includes customers that are under the continuing support of a financial institution and/or other entities). Ө Unrecoverable Customers G 1 Unrecoverable Customers: Customers that are not at present legally or formally bankrupt, but are having serious business difficulties, and it is deemed that there is no prospect for recovery.
+The customer is essentially bankrupt. efau (CCC or lower) Non-Investment grade Insolvent Customers Н 1 Insolvent Customers: Customers that are legally and formally bankrupt.
+Z

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2024